 My fees always include one set of amends.
 You’ll have time to review everything, giving me feedback before it’s finally approved.

 You can now supply those elusive 'words' to your agency or put them on your website yourself.
 I’m always on hand to liaise with your marketing agency and check you’re happy with the end result.
 Final minor editing, once uploaded, is part of my service to you.

-A single web page starts from £165.00 (+VAT), but I generally price for the project, including any discovery work required.
-Expect to pay from £1,600.00 for an eight-page site, including a modest amount of discovery.
+A single web page starts from £185.00 (+VAT), but I generally price for the project, including any discovery work required.
+Expect to pay from £1,600.00 for a six-page site, including a modest amount of discovery.